Bambuu/intermediate-react/part5/assignments/assignment-3.md

 Now that we have both an `awesome` and a `name` from our form, we can create a new Superhero!

 Rewrite `handleFormSubmit` to create a new superhero.
-Take inspiration in `addSuperHero`, but notice you don't manually need to keep track of the `nameInputValue` and `awesomeInputValue` parts of the state
+You can implement it like you did in `addSuperHero`, but without having to keep track of the `nameInputValue` and `awesomeInputValue` parts of the state.

 ## EXERCISE D:
 Let's set the initialValues to something more sensible than `MyHeroName` and `999`.
-Set the initial name of a superhero to an empty string, and the initial awesome to 0
+Set the initial `name` of a superhero to an empty string `''`, and the initial `awesome` to `0`

 ## EXERCISE E:
 Alright!
 Now let's clean up our old form behaviour.